What is my routing number at Legence Bank?

 What export options do I have for my transaction history?

 You have the following options in which to export your transactions: Quickbooks, Quicken, Excel, comma separated, PDF document, and Word document.
-To export your transactions, click on the account you wish to view, then click on the Transactions sub-tab.
-You will see an option to export on the right.
+To export your transactions, click on the account you wish to view, then click on the downwards arrow (Download Icon) at the top.
+You will see an option to Download under your preferences.
 If you wish to print your transactions in a printer-friendly format, choosing a Word document, PDF document, or Excel document is an excellent way to do so.

 How do I find my eStatements?

-Once you are logged in to your Online Banking, click on the account on which you wish to inquire.
-There will be a sub-tab link for Statements above your account activity for that account.
+Once you are logged in to your Online Banking, click on the account of which you wish to inquire.
+There will be an option for Account Services and you will click on “Access Statements for this account”.
+You can use the dropdown box to switch between accounts.

 I would like to change some settings within my Online Banking, such as my password or my email address.
 What do I need to do?

-Once logged in to your Online Banking, click on the Settings tab.
-You will find options within that include changing your password or email address, adjusting your greeting, nicknaming your accounts, adjusting the order of your accounts, changing the way you view the widgets on the right, adding and editing sub-users, and setting up various alerts on your account.
+Once logged in to your Online Banking, click on Manage Profile.
+You will find many options there including changing your password, Username, Security Questions and setting up various alerts on your account.

 What is a sub-user and where do I go to add one?

-A sub-user is an individual that you choose to setup with login credentials to gain access to some or all of the accounts that you view online.
-You may choose whether you would like them to be able to view specific accounts, have the ability to transfer between Legence Bank accounts, view eStatements with or without images, view account details or a combination of these.
+A sub-user is an individual that you choose to setup with login credentials to gain access to some or all the accounts that you view online.
+You may choose whether you would like them to be able to view specific accounts, could transfer between Legence Bank accounts, view eStatements with or without images, view account details or a combination of these.
 A common example of a user and sub-user is a parent and child.
-To add a sub-user, as well as edit or delete existing sub-users, simply go to Settings: Sub-Users.
+To add a sub-user, as well as edit or delete existing sub-users, simply go to Manage Profile> Sub-Users.

 How do I sign up for Bill Pay?